acts-project/acts/docs/getting_started.md

 Other options are also
 available and are discussed in the [Building Acts](#building-acts) section.

-The prerequisites for profiling the ACTS project with gperftools are detailed in docs/howto/profiling.md
+[Profiling](howto/profiling.md) details the prerequisites for profiling the ACTS project with gperftools.

 ## Building Acts